 Yes, factors such as changes in solar radiation, as well as the formation of stratospheric particles after volcanic eruptions, do influence the ozone layer.
 However, neither factor can explain the average decreases observed in global total ozone over the last three decades.
-If large volcanic eruptions occur in the coming decades, ozone depletion will increase for several years afterwards.
+If large volcanic eruptions occur in the coming decades while ODS levels remain high, ozone depletion will increase for several years afterward.

-hanges in solar radiation and increases in stratospheric particles from volcanic eruptions both affect the abundance of stratospheric ozone.
-Over the last three decades, global total ozone has decreased over the globe and is now about 3.5% below pre-1980 values (see Q13).
-The depletion is attributed to changes in reactive halogen gases, which are represented by changes in equivalent effective stratospheric chlorine (EESC).
+Changes in solar radiation and increases in stratospheric particles from volcanic eruptions both affect the abundance of stratospheric ozone.
+Global total ozone in the early 1990s had decreased by about 5% when compared to pre-1980 values, and is now about 3% below pre-1980 values (see Q13).
+The depletion is primarily attributed to increases in reactive halogen gases, with additional depletion in the early 1990s associated with the volcanic eruption of Mt.
+Pinatubo.
+Reactive halogen gases are represented by changes in equivalent effective stratospheric chlorine (EESC).
 EESC values account for stratospheric chlorine and bromine abundances and their different effectiveness in destroying ozone (see definition in Q16).
-A comparison of the smooth year-to-year changes in ozone and EESC shows that the quantities are inversely related to each other, with ozone first decreasing while EESC increases (see Figure Q14-1).
-After the mid-1990s, the annual changes in both quantities are sharply reduced.
-Changes in solar output and volcanic activity do not show such smooth long-term changes, as discussed below, and therefore are not considered to be the cause of long-term global ozone depletion.
+A comparison of the smooth year-to-year changes in ozone and EESC shows that the quantities are inversely related to each other, with ozone first decreasing while EESC increased (see Figure Q14-1).
+After the mid-1990s, the annual changes in both quantities remained constant and then slowly reversed sign.
+Changes in solar output and volcanic activity do not show such smooth long-term changes, as discussed below, and therefore cannot be the cause of long-term global ozone depletion.

 Total ozone and solar changes.
 The formation of stratospheric ozone is initiated by ultraviolet (UV) radiation coming from the Sun (see Figure Q2-1).
 As a result, an increase in the Sun's radiation output increases the amount of ozone in Earth's atmosphere.
-The Sun's radiation output and sunspot number vary over the well-documented 11-year solar cycle.
+The Sun's radiation output and sunspot number vary over the welldocumented 11-year solar cycle.
 Observations over several solar cycles since the 1960s show that global total ozone levels vary by 1 to 2% between the maximum and minimum of a typical cycle.
 Changes in incoming solar radiation at a wavelength of 10.7 cm are often used as a surrogate for changes in solar output at UV wavelengths.
-The long-term changes in the 10.7-cm output in Figure Q14-1 clearly show alternating periods of maximum and minimum values in total solar output separated by about 5-6 years.
+The long-term changes in the 10.7-cm output in Figure Q14-1 clearly show alternating periods of maximum and minimum values in total solar output separated by about 5 to 6 years.
 If changes in solar output were the cause of global ozone depletion, a gradually decreasing output would have been observed around 1980 or earlier, slowing sharply in the mid-1990s.
-Since such a decrease was not observed, nor is expected based on longer-term solar observations, the longterm decreases in global ozone cannot result from changes in solar output alone.
+Since such a decrease was not observed, nor is expected based on longer-term solar observations, the long-term decreases in global ozone cannot result from changes in solar output alone.
 Most analyses presented in this and previous international scientific assessments quantitatively account for the influence of the 11-year solar cycle on long-term variations in ozone.